Funnel control for boundary control systems: Funnel controller

 The funnel controller (\ref{eq:funnel_controller}) applied to a~BCS $\syst$ results in the closed-loop system

 We see immediately that the closed-loop system is nonlinear and time-variant.
-In the sequel we present our main results which state that the funnel controller is functioning in a~certain sense.
+In the sequel we present our main results which state that the funnel controller ``does its job'' in a~certain desired way.
 Note that this result includes the specification of the solution concept with which we are working.
-First we show that the funnel controller applied to any system fulfilling Assumption~\ref{ass:system_class} has a~solution.
+First, we show that the funnel controller applied to any system fulfilling Assumption~\ref{ass:system_class} has a~solution.
 Such a~solution however might not be bounded on the infinite time horizon.
 Thereafter, we show that boundedness on $[0,\infty)$ is guaranteed, if the constant $\alpha$ in the energy balance \eqref{eq:diss} is negative.
 The proofs of these results can be found in Section~\ref{sec:proof}.
-[2] \begin{theorem}[Feasibility of funnel controller, arbitrary $\alpha$] Let a~BCS $\syst$ be given which satisfies Assumption~\ref{ass:system_class} and assume that the initial value $x_0$ and the functions $\yref$, $p$, $\varphi$ fulfill Assumption~\ref{ass:contr}.
-Then, for all $T>0$ the closed-loop system \eqref{eq:funnel_problem} has a~unique solution $x\in W^{1,\infty}([0,T];X)$ in the following sense: \begin{enumerate}[(i)] \item $\dot{x}$ is continuous at almost every $t\in[0,T]$, and \item for almost every $t\in[0,T]$ holds $x\in D(\Af)$ and \eqref{eq:funnel_problem}. \end{enumerate} \end{theorem}
+[2] \begin{theorem}[Feasibility of funnel controller, arbitrary $\alpha$] Let $T>0$ and let $\syst$ be a~BCS which satisfies Assumption~\ref{ass:system_class}.
+Further assume that the initial value $x_0$ and the functions $\yref$, $p$, $\varphi$ fulfill Assumption~\ref{ass:contr}.\\ Then the closed-loop system \eqref{eq:funnel_problem} possesses a~unique solution $x\in W^{1,\infty}([0,T];X)$ in the sense that for almost all $t\in [0,T]$, it holds that $\dot{x}$ is continuous at $t$, $x(t)\in\mathcal{D}(\Af)$ and \eqref{eq:funnel_problem} is satisfied.\\ {Furthermore, the set $\{x_{0}\in D(\Af)\:\colon\: \varphi(0)\|\Cf x_{0}-\yref(0)\|<1\}$ is dense in $X$. } \end{theorem}